princeton-ddss/hypline/docs/mkdocs/guides/clean.md

         tissue: "WM"
 ```

+!!! info

+    The configuration file above defines two models, named `default` and `default_task`, respectively.
+    The `default` model is defined to use standard and CompCor confounds from fMRIPrep outputs (i.e.,
+    `confounds` and `aCompCor` sections above, respectively).
+The `default_task` model is defined to
+    use [custom confounds](#using-custom-confounds) (i.e., `custom_confounds` section above) in addition
+    to confounds from fMRIPrep outputs.

+!!! note

+    Configuration should be provided as a valid YAML file.
+Check this
+    [tutorial](https://www.datacamp.com/blog/what-is-yaml) to learn the basics of YAML.

 We can store the configuration file anywhere we want.
 Let's say we stored it as follows:

 ``` hl_lines="3-4"